algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 \end{array}
 \right]
 $$

-If that value is $$0$$, the matrix is singular and the system has no solutions.
+In this case, the highest value is $$3$$, but if that value is $$0$$ instead, the matrix is singular and the system has no single solution.
-Feel free to exit here, but if we want to be as general as possible the algorithm can continue even in that case.
+This makes sense because if the highest value in a column is 0, the entire column must be 0, thus there can be no unique solution when we read the matrix as a set of equations.
+That said, Gaussian elimination is more general and allows us to continue, even if the matrix is not necessarily solvable as a set of equations.
+Feel free to exit here if your matrix is singular and your end-goal is to solve a system of equations.

 {% method %}
 {% sample lang="jl" %}